wp-plugins/sharepress/readme.txt

 1. Get the plugin-in.

 1. Extract the plugin into your `wp-content/plugins` folder.
-This should create within the plugins folder another folder named `sharepress-lite`.
+This should create within the plugins folder another folder named `sharepress`.
 If it does not create this folder, you must create the folder yourself, and put the plugin files in it.
-Sharepress will not work unless it resides in a folder named `sharepress-lite`.
+Sharepress will not work unless it resides in a folder named `sharepress`.

 1. Activate the plugin through the 'Plugins' menu in WordPress.